coldr3ality/ICEPack/README.md

 		> Computational complexity plots as a roughly hyperbolic asymptote given the worst case highly entropic data.
 		> Batch processing affects significant improvement in mutation time complexity when leveraged by the application.
 		> Variety of accessor methods enable manipulation by range, mask, sorted list and scalar arguments, as well as recombination.
-		> In-memory data blocks are an easy packet payload to stream over TCP with no fragmentation and minimal layer-4 overhead.
+		> In-memory data blocks are an easy packet payload to stream over TCP with no fragmentation and minimal overhead.

+	DYNAMIC ENUMERATION
-	Any sparse array compression technique which omits nulls makes the obvious but unfortunate tradeoff of gaining space while sacrificing the implicit identity of each element by its index— often the single most characteristically useful property of arrays.
+	Any sparse array compression technique which omits nulls makes the obvious unfortunate tradeoff of recovering space while sacrificing the implicit identity of the element index— the most characteristic property of arrays.
-	This is where ICEPack::RELIC comes in— to implement efficient non-sparse sort order computation.

-	For example: let's say you wish to implement a random number generator that is non-deterministic, yet also non-repeating, and you wish to use this to exzate Session IDs in a massively distributed cloud server application.
-You would have your choice of entropy sources as usual, but instead of piping this directly into a Session ID generator, you use it to choose the "nth" free ID in an ICEPack::RELiC instance, which trivially guards against colissions; in order to make replication across a server farm more efficient, you can allow servers to preexzate large random sets of IDs, periodically throwing them back into the pool and drawing a new set.
-	In this way, edge servers can still set service-wide Session ID assignments on an event-driven basis, with no core negotiation needed, but IDs are still guaranteed collission-free.
-Not only does this free us to rate the appropriate namespace depth precisely, but it also frees us to implement Perfect Forward Secrecy— to renew the Session-ID upon each and every response.

-	As a security enthusiast, I must bore you with words of caution.

-	While this data structure is designed to be directly amenable to wire synchronization across edge servers, this concept is not widely used.
+	The solution applied here is to regressively quantize the truth vector namespace into a modulus gradient, storing summative values in the conveniently freed up allocation space for each combined unit key, which can be atomically updated by setters as the structure changes, and efficiently summed by getters to compute the sort order of sparse keys on demand.